Gemini Model Routing — Flash, Pro, and Preview

 - Escalate to Pro.
 If Flash with optimized prompting still produces insufficient output, switch to Pro and re-evaluate.

-- Reserve Ultra.
-If Pro is insufficient and the task genuinely requires frontier capability, escalate to Ultra.
+- Reserve Gemini 3.1 Pro Preview.
+If Pro is insufficient and the task genuinely requires frontier capability, escalate to the preview tier.
 If this happens frequently, re-examine your task decomposition — you may be asking one model to do a job that should be split into multiple smaller tasks.

 The routing decision is also dynamic.
 Tasks that required Pro six months ago may run adequately on Flash today as the models improve.
 Revisit routing decisions quarterly.
 The cost savings from routing correctly compound over time.